 The likelihood is that there isn’t a soul alive on this earth who hasn’t fantasised about fucking a fictional character.
 But Sonic the Hedgehog pornography?
 Yes friend, and that’s just the tip of the proverbial iceberg.

-My first reaction to said rule was to nod along as my brain tried to crack holes in its central premise; I know there’s a lot of porn out there, but I felt confident in my imagination’s ability to come up with some fresh perversion that was entirely my own.
+My first reaction to the fnf 34 rule was to nod along as my brain tried to crack holes in its central premise; I know there’s a lot of porn out there, but I felt confident in my imagination’s ability to come up with some fresh perversion that was entirely my own.
 The further down the rabbit hole I went the less sure I became, and eventually I was left with little option but to ponder the apparent accuracy of Rule 34.

 I found mainstream porn parodies of everything from The Simpsons to Marvel’s Avengers.
 I skulked through the recesses of Reddit and bore witness to Sonic the Hedgehog’s monstrous cock penetrating anything and everything in its path.
 And before I was even late for dinner I skimmed through Pornhub’s trending videos and realised Overwatch, cosplay, and dildos have great synchronicity.